 What does volunteering for the service involve?

-All volunteers undertake an initial training programme
+All volunteers complete an initial training programme that

 - • first aid skills